 We love the retro look of tough-yet-soft ticking.
 It really stands up to kitchen stains and spills.
 Our half apron design is beginner-friendly and fun to sew.
 Great for cooking your own family favorites or make one as gift.

 These bunnies are ready to hop-to-it and help with your dish drying.
 Download our free appliqué templates to make one towel, the full set of three…. or more!
 As you know, bunnies have many friends and relations.

-It’s a utilitarian, get-down-to-business style that works well for women, men, even kids.
-You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt that cinches in place at waist or hip level.
+Their utilitarian, get-down-to-business style works well for women, men, even kids.
+You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt to cinch in place at waist or hip level.

 This pair of oven mitts has a tough industrial style: clean lines, simple patterns + bold machine-inspired accents.
 Light to mid-weight canvas and denim are excellent choices.
 Neutral tones and simple patterns keep the utilitarian flair.